Skip to content

 2024 BMW i5 price

-The entry-level i5 eDrive40 will cost more than £73,000 when it arrives later this year.
-Adding options will probably push the price closer to £80,000.
-Top-spec M60 models will go on sale at the same time, priced above £96,000.
+Entry-level i5 eDrive40 models will cost more than £70,000 when they arrives later this year, with the Touring estate adding around £2,250 to the price.
+Option packs will probably push the price closer to £80,000.
+Top-spec M60 models will go on sale at the same time, priced above £97,000.

 2024 BMW i5 specs

-BMW will offer the i5 in a few different flavours – all of which will use the same 81.2kWh battery pack.
+BMW offers the i5 in a few different flavours – all of which will use the same 81.2kWh battery pack.
 The first two to arrive on sale are the eDrive40 and M60.
-The former is a single-motor rear-wheel-drive setup with 250kW (335hp).
-Despite its entry-level status the eDrive40 can hit 62mph from rest in six seconds, which is well into hot hatch territory.
-BMW claims a range for this version between 309 and 361 miles.
+The former has a single-motor rear-wheel-drive setup with 250kW (335hp).
+Despite its entry-level status, the eDrive40 can hit 62mph from rest in six seconds, which is well into hot hatch territory.
+BMW claims a range between 309 and 361 miles.

 For a substantial boost in performance, you can also pick the M60 version.
 This gains a second motor on the front axle for a total of 442kW (593hp) and a supercar-baiting 0-62mph time of just 3.8 seconds.
 Range estimates for the M60 are between 282 and 320 miles.